Lindy Ruff

-Lindy Cameron Ruff (born February 17, 1960) is a Canadian professional ice hockey coach who is the head coach for the New Jersey Devils of the National Hockey League (NHL).
-Ruff was previously the head coach of the Dallas Stars of the NHL, and also the head coach of the Buffalo Sabres from 1997 to 2013, with whom he won the Jack Adams Award in 2006.
+Lindy Cameron Ruff (born February 17, 1960) is a Canadian professional ice hockey coach and former player who is the head coach for the Buffalo Sabres of the National Hockey League (NHL).
+Ruff was previously the head coach of the Sabres from 1997 to 2013, winning the Jack Adams Award in 2006, and has also served as head coach of the Dallas Stars and New Jersey Devils.
+Ruff has won over 600 games with the Sabres, which is the second-most wins with one team in NHL history.
 During his playing career, Ruff played in the NHL for the Sabres and New York Rangers, the former of which he captained.

-Ruff was an assistant coach for the Canadian national team at the 2014 Winter Olympics.
+Internationally, Ruff was an assistant coach for the Canadian national team at the 2010 and 2014 Winter Olympics, winning gold medals at both.

 Playing career

-Ruff was chosen in the second round, 32nd overall, of the 1979 NHL Entry Draft, by the Buffalo Sabres.
+Ruff was chosen in the second round, 32nd overall, of the 1979 NHL entry draft, by the Buffalo Sabres.
 He played for the Sabres and New York Rangers.
-Ruff gained a reputation as a player for his toughness, character and hard work on the ice.
+Ruff gained a reputation as a player for his toughness, character, and hard work on the ice.
 An illustration of this came in a May 10, 1980, playoff game against the New York Islanders, when opposing goaltender Billy Smith struck Ruff with his stick as he passed in front of his net.
-Ruff got up, skated back to the goaltender and tackled him.
+Ruff got up, skated back to the goaltender, and tackled him.

 Ruff played most of his NHL career for the Sabres, serving as captain of the team for nearly three years, but he was traded to the Rangers at the 1989 NHL trade deadline in exchange for a draft pick.
 The Sabres would use that pick to select Richard Šmehlík, who would later play for several years under Ruff.

 Ruff played in 691 NHL games, scoring 105 goals and adding 195 assists for a total of 300 points.
 He also recorded 1,264 penalty minutes.
 In 52 playoff games, Ruff recorded 11 goals and 13 assists while accumulating 193 penalty minutes.

 Coaching career

 Assistant coach

 Ruff became assistant coach of the Florida Panthers for the 1993–94 season until the 1996–97 season.
-His greatest success as an assistant coach was with the 1995–96 Florida Panthers, who made it to the Stanley Cup Finals, but lost to the Colorado Avalanche in a four game sweep.
+His greatest success as an assistant coach was with the 1995–96 Florida Panthers, who made it to the Stanley Cup Finals before losing to the Colorado Avalanche in a four-game sweep.